Environmental technology development

 Biological carbon fixation

-2 CCS (Carbon dioxide Capture and Storage): Capturing CO2 emitted from power plants, factories, etc., and storing it somewhere, such as underground
+1 CCS (Carbon dioxide Capture and Storage): A technology that separates and collects CO 2 emitted from power plants, factories, etc., from other gases, and stores it underground, etc.

-3 Calculation is based on the data from the Forestry and Forest Products Research Institute (FFPRI), Japan
+2 Data from the National Forestry Research Institute, Forestry and Forest Products Research Institute, Japan

 Metal Powder Manufacturing Technology